SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 Have questions about strength training?
 Book a <a href="https://calendly.com/isfny/15min?back=1" target="blank">free phone appointment</a> with me, Francisco Villalobos, owner of Inner Strength Fitness in east midtown Manhattan.

-Let's discuss your health and fitness goals.
+Let's discuss your health and fitness goals and get you on a path to optimal fitness.